Lower Long Tom AVA: Terroir

 The AVA is located in the southwestern Willamette Valley, among Oregon's coastal foothills.
 While Prairie Mountain stamps its presence onto the viticultural qualities in the area, without being in the area itself, there are other geographical features in the area that influence those qualities.
-There are several tributaries of the Lower Long Tom River coming from the Coast Range, that over millennia carved out west-east oriented valleys, leaving behind a chain of hills.
+There are several tributaries of the Lower Long Tom River coming from the Coast Range, that over millennia carved out west–east oriented valleys, leaving behind a chain of hills.
 These tributaries are Bear Creek, fed by Owens Creek, Nails Creek and Jones Creek, Fergunson Creek, in the center of the AVA with Browning Creek as sidestream, and Shafer Creek in the north.
 The chain of hills behind run from the Coast Range into the Williamette Valley and terminate just before meeting the Long Tom River.
 There are five more or less defined ridges in the AVA, the southernmost ending the town of Cheshire, the middle ones ending at Cox Butte, Rose Butte and Monroe Butte, respectively, while the northernmost runs out just north of Monroe.
 The ridges of those chains rise to about 1000 ft in the west of the Lower Long Tom AVA and top out at about 550 ft before dropping to the valley floor in the east.
 The slopes of those hills are covered with moderately deep and well drained not too fertile soil, ideal for the cultivation of vitis vinifera.
 Currently, vineyards are located predominately on south slopes, but northeast, east, southeast, southwest and western exposures are also planted to wine grapes.
 The steepest gradients are about 45% slopes, with the average being 20%.
 The area is also warmer than surrounding regions, protected from cool marine air by a particularly high section of the Central Oregon Coast Range.

 The distinguishing feature of the Lower Long Tom is the predominance of nutrient-poor, fast-draining Bellpine soil in the area, which forces vines to push deep in pursuit of food and water.
 The harder-working vines are believed to produce lighter leaf canopies and smaller grapes with more concentrated flavors and more powerful tannins.
+The USDA plant hardiness zone is 8b.